devdex-dev/ComSocMemSite/README.md

 - This is a **client-side static system** — all data is in `members.js`.
 - Anyone who views source can see member data.
 This is intentional for a public directory.
-- If you need privacy, consider password-protecting the page (not possible on free GitHub Pages) or using a backend.
-- Verification codes add a light second-factor check, but are also visible in source.

 ---